Assured-DP/rubrik-logstash-filter/README.md

 ###Known Issues
 Issue 001: Fileset Completed backups do not calculate elapsed time due to syslog variations

-~~Issue 002: Ingests of TB capacity or greater generates a grokparsefailure tag.~~ Issue Corrected.

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`